scala-ide/docs/src/sphinx/4.0.x/advancedsetup/scala-installations.rst

 project-specific toggle. your project will again be ruled by current workspace-wide settings.

-Also, note this setting will not affect what your jct is built with.
+Also, note this setting will not affect what your projct is built with.
 What your project runs on is, as usual, the compiler it finds on classpath.
 But what is actually found on classpath may vary according to your project's specific settings [#]_.